qiboteam/qibocal/doc/source/tutorials/calibration.rst

 shifted as expected.

-Finally, now that we have a reasonable guess for the readout amplitude we can run again a resonator spectroscopy putting the correct readout amplitude value.
+Finally, now that we have a reasonable guess for the readout amplitude we can eventually run again a resonator spectroscopy putting the correct readout amplitude value.

 Here is an example of a runcard.